RuggeroCapo/vvvine/README.md

 - Visual indicator shows auto-navigation status
 - Toggle on/off with **A** key or enabled by default

+### 📚 **Bookmark System**
+- Bookmark interesting items for later review
+- Stores item title, URL, and page location
+- Slide-out sidebar showing all bookmarked items
+- Two navigation options: visit item directly or return to the page where you found it
+- Persistent storage across browser sessions
+- Visual indicators for bookmarked items

 ### 📊 **Smart Interface**
 - Sticky control panel with quick actions
 - Real-time statistics (page info, seen count, visible items)